Photo: Elina Akselrud

 Denis Zhdanov is a Ukrainian concert pianist, music teacher, blogger, and entrepreneur, currently based in Austria.
 Through his online school he has taught thousands of piano students worldwide, and his YouTube channel has reached more than 5 million views, making him one of the most visible advocates for artistic, technically efficient, and imaginative piano playing on the internet.

+Denis Zhdanov’s repertoire comprises about 30 concertos along with a broad range of solo and chamber music.
 Highlights of recent concert seasons include solo performances with the Lucerne Symphony Orchestra, the Poznan Amadeus Chamber Orchestra, the Festival Strings Lucerne, the Camerata Lucerne, and the Lodz Philharmonic in Poland.
 Denis is also active as a soloist and chamber musician, and in 2022 premiered his film, combining piano performance, videography, and animation.

 He began his musical education in Chernihiv, Ukraine, where after just one year of training he became the youngest participant to win first prize at a regional competition.
 At the age of 16 he won 4th prize and the special prize for best classical sonata performance at the Tbilisi International Piano Competition, competing against pianists up to 30 years old.